michaelskyba/tunnel/README.md

 ## Status
 All of tunnel's commands should work, but I haven't done very much manual testing and I haven't finished making the automated tests in tunnel_test.go.
-Shovel does not work yet.
+Shovel should work too, but I also haven't done many tests.

 ## Installation
 ```sh